Lab members

 Biography

+I am a Professor of Cognitive Development, at the University of Surrey, UK, where I direct the Cognition, Genes & Developmental Variability Lab.
 I completed my PhD at the University of Bristol in 2001.
 I then took on a lectureship position at the University of Reading.
 I then moved to the UCL Institute of Education in 2008, before joining the University of Surrey in 2018.
-My research has been funded by the Economic and Social Research Council, the British Academy, the Leverhulme Trust, the Nuffield Foundation, the Wellcome Trust, the Education Endowment Fund, the Waterloo Foundation, Autour des Williams, the Williams Syndrome Foundation, and Fondation Jerome Lejeune.
+The broad aim of my research is to characterise typical and atypical development of cognitive functions within the context of the developing brain.
+This includes a focus on the relationship between spatial thinking and Science and Mathematics achievement.
+I was awarded the 2024 Impact and Engagement award from the Developmental Psychology section of the British Psychological Society.
+My research has been funded by the Economic and Social Research Council, the British Academy, the Leverhulme Trust, the Nuffield Foundation, Wellcome, the Education Endowment Foundation, the Waterloo Foundation, Autour des Williams, the Williams Syndrome Foundation, and Fondation Jerome Lejeune.

 Lab Co-director